deemack/cloudProvision/README.md

-# cloudProvision
-Vagrant to build an Ansible box which will provision a cloud VM such as a digital ocean droplet
+# An Ansible VM to provision a Droplet
+The purpose of this project is to create an Anisble VM with Vagrant, and use it to provision a Droplet using Ansible.

-# Steps
+# Assumptions
-It is assumed to be building on VMware Workstation with Shared Folders enabled
+1. You have set up VMWorkstation on you host PC.
+2. You have set up Vagrant on your host PC.
+3. You have an account with Digital Ocean and are able to create Droplets.

-## The Ansible VM
+### The Ansible VM
 1. clone this repo and run **vagrant up**
 2. Once the machine is built, login with **vagrant:vagrant**
 3. Run **sudo su* and then **cp /home/vagrant/.ssh/id_rsa.pub /mnt/vagrant-mounts/1000-1000/-vagrant/id_rsa.pub** to copy the public key to your host computer.
 It will be in the location where you cloned the repo.

-## The Droplet
+### The Droplet
 1. ~~goto digital ocean and create a droplet.
 Add the public key to the **Authentication** area.~~
 2. Log in to droplet as root and run **useradd -m vagrant && passwd vagrant** and set a password.
 3. Run **mkdir /home/vagrant/.ssh**